 And their fraudulent image still wields a powerful weapon: its called moral “altruism.”

 The mere notion, or idea that a thing is “noble”—where one “goes through the motions” of showing they have noble intent (altruistic)—claiming its for the greater good (moral).

-But “altruism” only means the intent—not a guarantee that what’s pushed is at all benevolent (meaning a thing could be “altruistically” promoted—for the greater good—that’s in reality destructive—or, immoral).
+But “altruism” only means the intent—not a guarantee that what’s pushed is at all benevolent (meaning a thing could be “altruistically” promoted—for the greater good—that’s in reality quite destructive—or, absolutely immoral).

 Former San Francisco 49er football player Colin Kaepernick knows this all too well: rejecting that shaming heat he persistently took a knee—keeping attention during the national anthem on Black lives destroyed by America’s system—while most Black players “did not!”

-So intimidating is the “patriotically correct” card—used in high profile news “viewpoints” to demoralize reform hopefuls—big numbers of lawmakers stepping-up to defiantly co sponsor H.R.40 is slow coming (thirty years after it was first introduced):
+The “patriotically correct” card is so intimidating—used in high profile news “viewpoints” to demoralize reform hopefuls—that big numbers of lawmakers stepping-up to defiantly co sponsor H.R.40 is slow coming (thirty years after it was first introduced):